dchaley/deepcell-imaging/notebooks/README.md

 venv/bin/jupyter-lab
 ```

+NOTE from Lynn: prefer testing in GCP and avoid running locally if possible.
+This is a cloud-dev anti-pattern.

 # How to run in Vertex AI

 Hopefully just upload the notebooks to a managed notebook instance! 🤞🏻

+NOTE from Lynn: Vertex AI includes a dedicated model training service (SaaS, pay by the minute), this is commonly used when 'productizing ML' processes.

 # Questions